 What’s a licence fee structure?

 Companies and drivers of vehicle-for-hire companies must pay a fee to be licensed.
 A licence fee structure refers to the different ways a vehicle-for-hire company can pay the driver and company licence fees to operate in Calgary.

 Why don’t we allow ridesharing companies to conduct their own background checks?

 Safety is and always has been our top priority.
 We want to make sure the right standards are met so you can have a safe ride.
-We are proposing bylaw amendments to speed up the process to apply for a Transportation Network Driver’s Licence (TNDL).
+The recently approved bylaw amendments allow for an automated application system to be used, which will speed up the process to apply for a Transportation Network Driver’s Licence.

 How do I become a Transportation Network Company (TNC) Driver?

 Our TNC driver page has all the information you need on becoming a TNC driver.

 The Livery Transport Advisory Committee (LTAC) is an advisory body that accepts input from industry, citizens and special-interest groups and advises Council on decisions about Calgary’s vehicle-for-hire industry.
 LTAC and Administration advise.
 Council decides.
 Administration implements.
 Members of the public are encouraged to submit their ideas to LTAC to help improve this evolving industry.